PostHog/posthog-python/README.md

 The same concept applies for when a user logs in.

+If you're using PostHog in the front-end and back-end, doing the `identify` call in the frontend will be enough.

 An `alias` call requires
 - `previous distinct id` the unique ID of the user before
 - `distinct id` the current unique id